ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of the `@maxOccurs` attribute is `/EBMLSchema/element/@maxOccurs`.

-The maxOccurs is a non-negative integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.
+maxOccurs is a non-negative integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.

 Each instance of the Parent Element **MUST** contain at most